 I chose Taj Mahal quartzite countertops because it adds the perfect movement without competing with the travertine flooring.
 The fabricator told us many people are replacing their quartzite because it’s no longer on trend.
 I don’t care.
 It’s rich and creamy with a hint of gray — and I love it.

 We added backsplash tile and two floating shelves to the accent wall above.
-I keep canisters of chai and matcha lattes on the lower shelf and my cookbooks on the higher one — high enough that I can’t reach them.
+I keep canisters of my favorite treats on the lower shelf and my cookbooks on the higher one — high enough that I can’t reach them.
 Smart cookie, huh?

 The idea of dirty phones on the countertop grosses me out.
 So, I had just enough depth to add a charging station shelf.
 It’s equipped with a USB outlet, phone sanitizer/charger and Google Home.
 Below the charging shelf is Georgi’s and Bodhi’s food/hydration station.
 No more knocking over water bowls.

 My friend recommended a Blanco sink and it does not disappoint.
 It’s scratch, stain, heat and rust resistant.
 In other words, sign me up!
 I’m forever ruined and will never have a scratched-up stainless steel sink again.